Prune2Drive: A Plug-and-Play Framework for Accelerating Vision-Language Models in Autonomous Driving: Methodology

+In autonomous driving systems with surround-view cameras, a critical challenge is to adaptively assign distinct pruning ratios to different views.
+A naive, hand-crafted strategy might assign lower pruning ratios (i.e., retain more tokens) to empirically important views like the front camera.
+While effective, such a manual approach lacks optimality.
+To address this, we formulate the task of finding the best per-view ratios as a principled optimization problem.

+Our goal is to automatically find an optimal vector of token retention ratios, $\boldsymbol{\alpha} = \{\alpha_1, \dots, \alpha_M\}$, for the $M$ camera views that jointly maximizes a custom objective function.
+This objective function is evaluated on a validation set $\mathcal{D}_{\text{val}}$ using a pre-trained and frozen VLM, denoted by $\mathcal{W}$.
+The optimization problem is defined as:

+where $\mathcal{A}$ is the search space defining the permissible retention ratios for each view and potentially constrained by a pre-defined total token budget.

+The objective function $\mathcal{M}$ is designed as a reward-penalty framework to explicitly balance task performance and computational efficiency:

+Where: \begin{itemize} \item \textbf{Reward Term ($R$):} $R(\boldsymbol{\alpha}) = f_{\text{sim}}(y, \hat{y})$ measures the task-specific performance.
+It computes the language similarity between the model's output $\hat{y}$ (generated using ratios $\boldsymbol{\alpha}$) and the ground truth $y$. \item \textbf{Penalty Term ($P$):} $P(\boldsymbol{\alpha}) = \sum_{i=1}^{M} \alpha_i$ represents the total proportion of tokens retained across all views.
+This term penalizes solutions that keep too many tokens, thus encouraging sparsity and efficiency. \item \textbf{Trade-off Hyperparameter ($\lambda$):} $\lambda$ controls the balance between maximizing performance (reward $R$) and minimizing token usage (penalty $P$). \end{itemize}

-Our framework employs carefully designed evaluation metrics and a curated dataset to generate theoretically optimal pruning ratios for each view of the camera.
-We randomly select a representative subset of small samples from the full training dataset as our subset dataset for pruning ratio optimization, which approach maintains sufficient data diversity while preventing potential data leakage issues.
-Notably, our method converges efficiently within only 10 H100 GPU hours, demonstrating strong computational efficiency.
+To solve the optimization problem in \Cref{eq:search_optimized}, we employ a parameter optimization algorithm.
+The search is conducted on a small, representative subset randomly sampled from the full training dataset, which serves as our validation set $\mathcal{D}_{\text{val}}$.
+This approach maintains sufficient data diversity for robust optimization while avoiding potential data leakage and drastically reducing the computational overhead.
+Notably, this entire optimization process converges efficiently within just 3 H100 GPU hours, demonstrating the practicality of our method.

-For the evaluation metric $\mathcal{M}$, we adopt a reward-penalty framework inspired by reinforcement learning.
-Our proposed evaluation metric combines:

-A reward term $R = f_{\text{sim}}(y, \hat{y})$, measuring the task-specific performance through language similarity between the VLM's output $\hat{y}$ and ground truth $y$ using the metric provided by the given dataset;